DNALOB/Business-Analytics-Nanodegree/README.md

 ## About

-This repository contains the projects I completed, to earn the Prdeictive Analytics Nanodegree (previously called "Business Analytics Nanodegree").
+This repository contains the projects I completed, to earn the Predictive Analytics Nanodegree (previously called "Business Analytics Nanodegree").

 You can check my Nanodegree [here](https://confirm.udacity.com/NRQT5M5J).
 And [here](https://www.udacity.com/course/predictive-analytics-for-business-nanodegree--nd008) is Udacity's page about the Nanodegree.